Wheel Strategy Spreadsheet: Free Google Sheets Options Tracker Template

 Putting it All Together: Free Wheel Strategy Options Tracker v1

-To help you implement this comprehensive tracking system, I've created a detailed Google Sheet template.
-You can access it here: Free Wheel Strategy Options Tracker v1.
+To help you implement this workflow, I've created a detailed Google Sheet template you can access here: Free Wheel Strategy Options Tracker v1.
 Make sure you go through the Read Me FIRST tab.

 To use the spreadsheet for yourself, follow these simple steps:

-1. If you do not have a Google account, you can download it by clicking on the File menu -> Download -> Microsoft Excel
+3. If you do not have a Google account, you can download the file from the File menu as Microsoft Excel.

-5. Start entering your data and feel organized!
+5. Start entering your data and building your own review process.

 Fine-Tuning Your Approach: Continuous Improvement

-Tracking your trades isn't a one-time setup; it's an ongoing process.
-Regularly review your Performance Summary sheet.
+Tracking your trades isn't a one-time setup.
+It is an ongoing process.
+Regularly review your Performance Summary.
 Look for patterns.
 Are you consistently making the same mistakes?
-Are certain stocks more profitable for you than others?
+Are certain stocks more profitable than others?
 Use this data to refine your strategy and improve your results.
 The goal is not just to track, but to learn.

 Wheel Strategy Options Screener - Set alerts and be notified of trades that may interest you